shuohaopolyu/2025_TimeSeries_RL_Internship/question3_part1/README.md

-# 2025_TimeSeries_RL_Internship
+# Dynamic Causal Bayesian Optimization

 ## Overview
-This repository contains the implementation of the Dynamic Causal Bayesian Optimization (DCBO) method as proposed by Aglietti et al. It leverages the TensorFlow Probability framework for conducting analyses.
-The repository is structured as follows:
+This folder contains the implementation of the Dynamic Causal Bayesian Optimization (DCBO) method as proposed by Aglietti et al. It leverages the TensorFlow Probability framework for conducting analyses.
+The folder is structured as follows:

 - `causal_graph/`: Contains methods for generating and processing causal graphs.
 - `demo/`: Contains demonstrations of question 1 and synthetic experiments.